slicvic/firecargo/readme.md

-# SSG
+# FireCargo

-A virtual locker for your online shopping written in Laravel 5.0.
+A SaaS web application for freight forwarders to manage their cargos, warehouses and customer relationships.
+Written in Laravel 5.0.